Arceveti/SM64-v2/README.md

 - Some actor and behavior files have been moved around for consistency (Arceveti)
 - Hardcoded render layers are replaced with their defines (Arceveti)
 - Many object constants have been defined (Arceveti)
-- Most general use math functions moved to `math_util.c`
+- Most general use math functions moved to `math_util.c` (Arceveti)
-- Expanded `math_util.c` with more general use math fuctions
+- Expanded `math_util.c` with more general use math fuctions (Arceveti)
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for [movement](https://i.imgur.com/ltr0cgZ.png), [input](https://i.imgur.com/ziv3lIz.png), and info for [floors](https://i.imgur.com/qYYqIau.png)/[ceilings](https://i.imgur.com/VZ9MaOC.png)/[walls](https://i.imgur.com/hKC4ibh.png) (Arceveti) *
 - Configurable terminal velocity for gravity (Arceveti) *
 - Z Offset for billboards, used for the star glow effect (Arceveti)
 - Defines for specific cos() values used through out the game, usually for checking the Y normal of surfaces (Arceveti)
-- Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] (Arceveti)*
+- Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] (Arceveti) *
+- Backup segment2 characters for if the above isn't enabled (Arceveti)
 - Extra segment2 characters/glyphs: `Red Coin, Blue Coin, Silver Coin, Minus Symbol` (Arceveti) *
 - Configurable amount of segments for [Chain Chomp](https://i.imgur.com/gJ41hJl.png), [Pokey](https://i.imgur.com/NnwAq22.png), and [Wiggler](https://i.imgur.com/O9aqPw1.png) (Arceveti) *
 - [LLL Fire Bars use oBehParams2ndByte to determine their length](https://i.imgur.com/SC3FK5J.png) (Arceveti)
 - Extra fields in the MarioState struct, based on Mario's movement: lastSafePos, prevPos, movePitch, moveYaw, lateralSpeed, moveSpeed.
 Updated once per frame.
 (Arceveti)
+- Disable the demo that plays when idle on the start screen (Arceveti) *

 **HUD:**
 - Number of Red Coins collected is displayed on the HUD (Arceveti) *